 How to connect Samsung TV to Wi-Fi or internet network

 Ensuring you have your network connected properly is crucial when you're setting up a smart TV.
-Luckily, Samsung made it very easy to navigate and set up your Samsung Smart TV's Wi-Fi for the first time.
+Luckily, Samsung made it easy to navigate and set up your Samsung Smart TV's Wi-Fi for the first time.

-- Select the General option, and then select Network.
+- Select General > Network.

 - If prompted, enter your network password.